12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Dashboard only

 Cut down the noise: Use LM Envision’s alert tuning to reduce false positives and alert storms.
-Your team needs to trust alerts, not ignore them because they’re overwhelmed.
+Your team needs to trust alerts, not ignore them, because they’re overwhelmed.

-4. Proactively Monitor Azure Costs
+7. Proactively Monitor Azure Costs

-Cloud spend spirals when nobody’s watching.
+The clouds spiral when nobody’s watching.
 LM Envision helps you get proactive, not reactive.

 Implement comprehensive tagging strategies: Configure LM Envision to monitor Azure resources with these tags: